shrey-mishra/Password_Manager/README.txt

 Secure Password Manager

-This is a secure password manager implemented in Python, utilizing the cryptography library for encryption.
-It allows users to add new passwords and view existing ones while keeping them encrypted.
+Secure Password Manager is a Python-based application that ensures safe and efficient management of your passwords.
+Using the cryptography library, it encrypts your credentials and secures them with a master password.

+---

 Requirements

-- Python 3.x
+Python 3.x

-- cryptography library (install using `pip install cryptography`
+cryptography library
+Install via pip:

+pip install cryptography

+---

 Features

-- Strong Encryption**: Passwords are encrypted using the Fernet symmetric encryption algorithm provided by the cryptography library.
+Strong Encryption: Passwords are encrypted using the Fernet symmetric encryption algorithm provided by the cryptography library.

-- Master Password**: The user needs to provide a master password to access the passwords.
-This master password is used along with the encryption key to enhance security.
+Master Password: A master password is required to access and manage stored credentials.
+It combines with an encryption key for enhanced security.

-- Add and View Passwords**: Users can add new account credentials and view existing ones securely.
+Add and View Passwords: Securely add new credentials and retrieve existing ones.

+---

-Encryption
+Encryption Details

-Passwords are encrypted using Fernet symmetric encryption.
-The encryption key is derived from a combination of a key file (`key.key`) and the user's master password.
+Passwords are encrypted with the Fernet symmetric encryption algorithm, ensuring data security.
+The encryption key is derived from:

+1. A key file (key.key).

+2. The user's master password.

+---

 File Structure

-- `password_manager.py`: The main Python script containing the password manager implementation.
+password_manager.py: Main script implementing the password manager.

-- `passwords.txt`: The file where encrypted passwords are stored.
+passwords.txt: Stores encrypted passwords.

-- `key.key`: The file containing the encryption key.
+key.key: Contains the encryption key.

+---

 Usage

-1. Clone the repository to your local machine.
+1. Clone the Repository:

+git clone <repository-url>
+cd SecurePasswordManager

+2. Install Dependencies:
-2. Make sure you have Python and the cryptography library installed.
+Ensure Python and the cryptography library are installed.

-3. Run the `password_manager.py` script.
+3. Run the Application:

+python password_manager.py

-4. Enter the master password when prompted.
+4. Master Password: Enter your master password when prompted.

-5. Choose whether to add a new password or view existing ones.
+5. Options: Choose to either:

+Add a new password.

+View existing passwords.

+---

 Contribution

-Feel free to contribute to this project by forking the repository and submitting a pull request with your changes.
+Contributions are welcome!

+1. Fork the repository.

+2. Create a feature branch.

+3. Commit your changes.

+4. Submit a pull request.

+---

 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

+Feel free to reach out for support or additional features!